 The biggest capability of this inventory management tool is that will allow the expansion of tracking inventory items in a more accurate way.

 How is this a revenue creation OR a cost reduction case?
 This is a cost reduction case because by scanning the majority of items in and out of the system it will reduce waste and redundancy.
+The initial projected cost of this project is $150 and by comparing that to the time spent by professors and students searching and maintaining the inventory system, it is clear this will be a cost saving process.
+With the reduction in lost materials it is clear that this system will reduce costs for the school.
+Assuming double the initial cost, bringing it to $300, we estimate over $300 worth of materials will be saved per year.
+E.g. 1 lost Raspberry Pi costs the school $30, a lost box of needles costs the school $10, and any major equipment that is lost will likely cost upwards of $100 a piece.
+It is clear from a basic estimation of risk that this system will only save money in the foreseeable future.(Need to explain since needs server time and Scanner costs and possibly maintenance costs.

 If this is an innovation case, describe the transformative sources of competitive advantage?
 Even though this is not an innovative idea the process will help increase the quality of the nursing department at AU